lukaskorten/wicket-hello-world/README.md

-# wicket-web-components
+# Wicket Hello-World
-A spring boot application as an example of the use of web-components in a wicket project
+A quick start project for a new wicket application using spring boot.